Total Interest Paid

 One popular strategy called the Snowball Method works like this: You keep up with the minimum payments on all your cards and make extra payments on the card with the lowest balance.
 By focusing on paying off the card with the lowest balance first, you'll have the satisfaction of checking debts off your list more quickly.
 This can be a powerful motivator.
-Once you've paid off your first credit card, you can apply the money you were spending on credit card 1 to making payments on credit card 2 and so on.
+Once you've paid off your first credit card, you can apply the money you were spending on your first credit card to making payments on your second and so on.
 You'll have momentum to continue your debt repayment.

 The Snowball Method gives you the emotional satisfaction of eliminating debts.
 For many people, checking off debts can make it easier to stay motivated and stick to a debt repayment plan.
 However, some people advocate a strategy that starts with paying off the credit card with the highest interest rate first.
 This is sometimes called the Avalanche Method.
 The idea behind this strategy is to decrease the total interest you pay to your creditors over time.
 It's a strategy that requires discipline and perseverance because it may be quite some time before that first debt gets paid off.
 If you're tough enough to chip away at an expensive debt for months or years without getting discouraged, this may be the debt repayment plan for you